geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 ---

-In the last 4 years interviewing candidates for development roles, I've come to realize the cohort with the highest rejection rate are applicants to entry-level positions.
+In the last 4 years interviewing candidates for development roles, I've come to realize the cohort with the highest rejection rate is applicants to entry-level positions.

 What pains me to see is that most of them fall off the recruitment funnel for the simplest of mistakes, which often have nothing to do with their professional